Pylons/pyramid/docs/narr/zca.rst

 There are two ways of doing so:

-- use the :func:`repoze.bfg.threadlocal.get_current_registry``
+- use the :func:`repoze.bfg.threadlocal.get_current_registry`
   function within :mod:`repoze.bfg` view or model code.
 This will always return the "current" :mod:`repoze.bfg` application registry.

 - use the attribute of the :term:`request` object named ``registry`` in your :mod:`repoze.bfg` view code, eg. ``request.registry``.
-This is the application registry related to the running :mod:`repoze.bfg` application.
+This is the ZCA component registry related to the running :mod:`repoze.bfg` application.

 See :ref:`threadlocals_chapter` for more information about :func:`repoze.bfg.threadlocal.get_current_registry`.